a-sumo/self-study/README.md

 # self-study

-This repository contains assignment answers, notes and code from courses I've taken on my own.
+Answers and code from CS and Math courses taken on my own.

+- [x] CS229 : Machine Learning (Stanford)